dendronhq/dendron-site/vault/dendron.tutorial.user-interface.md

 ## 5. Calendar View Pane

 Shows days where you've created a **[[Details|dendron.topic.daily-journal-note#details]]** entry.
-If no journal entry exists for a given day, clicking on the date in the calendar will automatically create it.
+If no journal entry exists for a given day, clicking on the date in the calendar will automatically create one.

 ![[dendron://dendron.dendron-site/asset.preview#create-daily-journal-from-calendar,1:#*]]